emnh/js-to-reasonml-transpiler/README.md

 Just started on this.
 Will be a helper script to port small examples from JS to ReasonML.
 Don't expect too much.
 Should be mainly for generating a baseline for externs, unless it grows to something bigger :p .
-Requires to actually run the code because it will inspect the types for declaration at runtime.
-It only supports browser so far, not node.
+Requires to actually run the code with eval because it will inspect the types for declaration at runtime.

+Why eval and not flow?
+I tried flow and it wasn't able to infer much, while evaling the code gets all types without much effort.
+Conditional code paths may present complications though, so try to avoid them in example code.
+See "Manual labour" for more information.

 I am using :
  - Esprima (reading js)